nazarepiedady/vitest-docs-pt/config/index.md

 - **Default:** `true`
 - **CLI:** `--threads`, `--threads=false`

-Enable multi-threading using [tinypool](https://github.com/tinylibs/tinypool) (a lightweight fork of [Piscina](https://github.com/piscinajs/piscina))
+Enable multi-threading using [tinypool](https://github.com/tinylibs/tinypool) (a lightweight fork of [Piscina](https://github.com/piscinajs/piscina)).
+Prior to Vitest 0.29.0, Vitest was still running tests inside worker thread, even if this option was disabled.
+Since 0.29.0, if this option is disabled, Vitest uses `child_process` to spawn a process to run tests inside, meaning you can use `process.chdir` and other API that was not available inside workers.
+If you want to revert to the previous behaviour, use `--single-thread` option instead.

+Disabling this option also disables module isolation, meaning all tests with the same environment are running inside a single child process.

+### singleThread

+- **Type:** `boolean`
+- **Default:** `false`
+- **Version:** Since Vitest 0.29.0

+Run all tests with the same environment inside a single worker thread.
+This will disable built-in module isolation (your source code or [inlined](#deps-inline) code will still be reevaluated for each test), but can improve test performance.
+Before Vitest 0.29.0 this was equivalent to using `--no-threads`.

 :::warning
-This option is different from Jest's `--runInBand`.
+Even though this option will force tests to run one after another, this option is different from Jest's `--runInBand`.
 Vitest uses workers not only for running tests in parallel, but also to provide isolation.
 By disabling this option, your tests will run sequentially, but in the same global context, so you must provide isolation yourself.

 This might cause all sorts of issues, if you are relying on global state (frontend frameworks usually do) or your code relies on environment to be defined separately for each test.
 But can be a speed boost for your tests (up to 3 times faster), that don't necessarily rely on global state or can easily bypass that.
 :::